 Pierre Aubert was summoned to trial for money embezzlement and his mansion seized in 1663 and died ruined.

 However, the prime location of Hotel Salé attracted many buyers.

 Sadly, not only did it change hands several times over time, but it also had various uses.

 It was indeed converted in dwellings, then housed various institutions and its layout was several times altered to fit these various purposes.

-This lasted until the 1960s when the Marais was declared Secteur Protégé (protected area).
+This lasted until the 1960s when André Malraux, the Culture Minsiter of the time, declared the Marais Secteur Protégé (protected area).

 Many exceptional mansions, including the Hotel Salé, were then listed historical monuments.

 Hôtel Salé becomes the home of the Picasso Museum

 The Hôtel Salé is indeed considered one of the finest mansions in the Marais.

 The City of Paris bought it in 1964 and restored it to its original splendour in the 1970-80s.